 - 1. All students admitted into the Medical Insurance Specialist Technical Certificate program will meet the same criteria as established for any technical certificate program offered by Walters State Community College.
 Primary among these criteria is graduation from high school or a passing score on the GED assessment. - 2.
 Indicate Medical Insurance Specialist as the desired major on the WSCC application form. - 3.
 Each student enrolled in the Medical Insurance Specialist Certificate program will be monitored, advised and counseled.
 Student's grades will be evaluated at the end of each semester by the director of the medical insurance specialist program.
-A student must maintain the following standards or be dismissed from the program: (a) a grade of "C" or better in each course; (b) complete designated prerequisite/co-requisite courses. - 4.
+A student must maintain the following standards or be dismissed from the program: (a) a grade of "Č" or better in each course; (b) complete designated prerequisite/co-requisite courses. - 4.
 Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course. - 5.
 In addition, admission into an allied health program requires the following: (a) a completed physical health form; (b) evidence of malpractice liability insurance; and (c) a signed and dated Acknowledgement of the Drug/Alcohol Abuse Policy and Consent forms.
-The physical health form, malpractice insurance, and Tennessee Professional Assistance Fees are at the student's expense.
+These requirements are at the student's expense.
+Deadlines are announced in class.

-Course No. Course Title Credit Ho ours
+Course No. Course Title Credit Hours

 CPSC 1100 Using Information Technology 3

 MDCD 1010 Basic ICD-9-CM Coding 3

 MDCD 1020 Basic CPT/HCPCS Coding 3

 MDIS 1010 Physician Office Billing

-MDIS 1020 Insurance Procedures Practicum 3
+MDIS 1020 Insurance Procedures Practicum

 MDTR 1010 Medical Terminology 5

 MDTR 1030 Fundamentals of Medical Science 3

-Total Credi it Hours 23
+Total Credi t Hours 23